55sfg55/StraszneForum/backend/databases/README.md

 # Database handlers.
 _Databases are handled by specific files, that contain hardcoded querries.
-Controllers should use those through their functions._
+Controlers should use those through their functions._